yii1tech/di/README.md

 - `\yii1tech\di\base\Module` - DI aware Module.
 - `\yii1tech\di\web\WebModule` - DI aware Web Module.

-If you use your own custom application class, you may apply DI component resolution ot it using `\yii1tech\di\base\ResolvesComponentViaDI` trait.
+If you use your own custom application class, you may apply DI component resolution to it using `\yii1tech\di\base\ResolvesComponentViaDI` trait.

 For example: